 Sharmanka Kinetic Theatre

 One of the most unique things to do in Glasgow is to visit the Sharmanka Kinetic Theatre in the city centre.
-The shows consist of a series of kinetic sculptures designed by a Russian artist who moved to Glasgow in the 1980s, and as these sculptures move they are complimented by a light and sound show that makes the sculptures eerily come to life.
-The show lasts just 45 minutes and takes place in the evening so it’s a great indoor activity in Glasgow to add to your list.
+The shows consist of a series of kinetic sculptures designed by a Russian artist who moved to Glasgow in the 1980s.
+As these sculptures move they are complimented by a light and sound show that makes the sculptures eerily come to life.
+The show lasts just 45 minutes and takes place at night so it’s one of the best indoor activities in Glasgow to add to your evening plans.

 Kelvingrove Art Gallery & Museum